-- In Apple – develop bitter pits – fruit skins develop pits, brown spots appear on skin and/or in flesh and taste of those areas is bitter.
+- In Apple – develop bitter pits – fruit skins develop pits, brown spots appear on the skin and/or in flesh and the taste of those areas is bitter.

-- In Cabbage and Brussels seen as Internal browning.
+- Cabbage and Brussels saw as Internal browning.

 - In Carrot – develop Cavity spots – oval spots develop into craters which may be invaded by other diseases.

-Cause : Very high acidic conditions (low pH) results in Calcium being less available and plants are unable to take it up.
-Excessive application of Ammonium and Potassium fertilisers can also results in deficiencies of Calcium.
+Cause: Very high acidic conditions (low pH) result in Calcium being less available and plants are unable to take it up.
+Excessive application of Ammonium and Potassium fertilisers can also result in deficiencies of Calcium.